bloocks/bloocks.github.io/_branding/readme.md

- static serverless performant platform to test if your branding idea is correct without build an eventual, costly backend, bloocks can work on free hostint platform, blockchain p2p networks,  and
+Static serverless performant platform to test if your branding idea is correct without build an eventual, costly backend, bloocks can work on free hostint platform, blockchain p2p networks, and

 - Avatar
     - https://getavataaars.com/